-In 2018 and beyond, the factors that drive organizations to acquire a new cloud ERP (enterprise resource planning) system often begin with a few strong focuses.
-In particular, product quality, production and process monitoring, an increased use of analytics and business intelligence (BI) applications and the need for greater mobility are becoming necessities for companies adopting ERP.
+In 2018 and beyond, the factors that drive organizations to compare cloud ERP (enterprise resource planning) systems often begin with a few strong focuses.
+In particular, product quality, production and process monitoring, an increased use of analytics and business intelligence (BI) applications and the need for greater mobility are becoming necessities for companies adopting new ERP software.

-Companies adopting cloud ERP systems are also focusing on how they can be smart about planning and managing rapid growth.
-Manufacturers tend to be more selective and successful with the growth strategies they pursue based on the insights gained from cloud ERP systems.
-Additionally, mergers and acquisitions help to fuel cloud ERP adoption as new business entities created from these transactions seek to excel at product quality, while gaining speed and scale.
+Companies adopting ERP in the cloud are also focusing on how they can be smart about planning and managing rapid growth.
+Manufacturers tend to be more selective and successful with the growth strategies they pursue based on the insights gained from cloud based ERP systems.
+This means that mergers and acquisitions help to fuel cloud ERP adoption.
+The new business entities created from these transactions seek to improve product quality and speed.

-The following data points quantify cloud ERP’s current and projected growth:
+The following data points quantify cloud-based ERP’s current and projected growth:

-- According to Gartner, by 2020, at least 35% of new product-centric ERP deployments in large enterprises will be software as a service (SaaS) loosely integrated with on-premise manufacturing execution systems (MES)
+- According to Gartner, by 2020, at least 35 percent of new product-centric ERP deployments in large enterprises will be software as a service (SaaS) loosely integrated with on-premise manufacturing execution systems (MES)

-- The global cloud ERP market is expected to be worth $28B by 2022, attaining an 8% compound annual growth rate (CAGR) between 2016 and 2022, according to market research firm Statista
+- The global cloud ERP market is expected to be worth $28B by 2022, attaining an eight percent compound annual growth rate (CAGR) between 2016 and 2022, according to market research firm Statista

 Top Ten Factors Driving Cloud ERP Success

 Oftentimes, it’s the most urgent problems about product quality; production efficiency; disconnects between sales, engineering and production; and meeting order delivery dates that motivate organizations to improve.
 High-growth organizations face these challenges and more, and it’s often because their existing ERP system can’t scale for the new production volumes and complexity of growth.